Dr. Nicolò Pagan

 Research Interest

-More broadly speaking, Nicolò is interested in Complex Social and Engineering systems and in problems that correspond to significant societal challenges, with an emphasis on areas such as autonomous systems, energy systems, finance, social networks, urban systems, and their underlying interconnections.
+More broadly speaking, Nicolò is interested in Social and Engineering Systems and in problems that correspond to significant societal and ethical challenges, with an emphasis on areas such as autonomous systems, energy systems, finance, social networks, urban systems, and their underlying interconnections.

 Teaching